 It was the first specifically pro-life group to be formed in the world, said Alan.
 One of the fifteen people elected on that occasion to serve on the executive committee was Dr Aleck Bourne.

-In 1938, Dr Bourne had performed an abortion on a 14-year-old girl who claimed to have been raped by soldiers.
+In 1938, Dr Bourne had performed an abortion on a 14-year-old girl who had been sexually assaulted by five off-duty British soldiers.
 He gave himself up to the police, was charged with performing an illegal abortion, put on trial and acquitted on the grounds that the girl would have become ‘a mental wreck’ if she had not had the abortion.
 As a result of the Bourne case, more and more abortions began to be practised in Britain in cases where the woman’s physical or mental health was thought to be in danger, a loophole in the law that was interpreted increasingly loosely.
 Dr Bourne became so concerned about the results of his action that he became a founder member of SPUC.